Within-Dataset Disclosure Risk for Differential Privacy: Deriving Epsilon based on RDR

 When $\epsilon = \infty$, \ie when no DP is applied, the controller observes that patient C who is the only one with the disease will have an RDR of 1, and others will have an RDR of 0, which indicates patient C has significantly greater disclosure risk than others (as discussed in Section~\ref{sec:pri_def}, when $\epsilon = \infty$, RDR is reduced to per-instance sensitivity).
 By decreasing $\epsilon$, the resulting RDRs become \emph{closer} across the within-dataset patients.
 The RDR is computed by adding $\frac{1}{\epsilon}$ to each within-dataset patient's per-instance sensitivity since the Laplace Mechanism is used and the query's sensitivity $\Delta_1 = 1$ (Lemma~\ref{lemma:pri_lap}).
 Consider the range of RDRs for each $\epsilon$: even though the difference between the minimum RDR and maximum RDR of the within-dataset patients is always 1 (this only holds for our specific example~\footnote{In fact, given a fixed dataset, query, DP mechanism, for any $\epsilon$, the maximum difference among the within-dataset individuals' RDRs is the query's local sensitivity~\cite{nissim2007smooth}.}), the \emph{ratio} between the minimum and maximum RDR becomes closer to 1 as $\epsilon$ gets smaller.
 In other words, the within-dataset patients' RDRs become relatively closer to each other, and specifically patient C becomes less distinguishable.

-The controller chooses $\epsilon$ based on their privacy preferences in terms of the ratio between the maximum and maximum RDR of the within-dataset patients.
+The controller chooses $\epsilon$ based on their privacy preference in terms of the ratio between the maximum and maximum RDR of the within-dataset patients.
 Between $\epsilon = 1$ and $\epsilon = 0.1$, the controller might be more comfortable choosing $\epsilon = 0.1$ since the within-dataset patients' RDRs are closer together (the ratio between the minimum and maximum RDR increases to $\frac{10}{11}$ from $\frac{1}{2}$).
 Between $\epsilon = 0.1$ and $\epsilon = 0.01$, although the latter produces even closer RDRs (the ratio becomes $\frac{100}{101}$), it comes at the cost of worse output accuracy.
 Thus one sensible choice is to choose $\epsilon = 0.1$ as it yields higher accuracy for the analyst receiving the output.

-\mypar{Key idea} When a controller computes a query by applying a DP mechanism with a specific $\epsilon$, observing the RDRs associated with the within-dataset individuals communicates to the controller the relative disclosure risk of each within-dataset individual if the output was released.
-The controller may then express their privacy preferences over the within-dataset individuals by specifying a \emph{function} of the individuals' RDRs, \eg the ratio between the minimum RDR ($RDR_{min}$) and maximum RDR ($RDR_{max}$), and a \emph{threshold} over the function's output, \eg a percentage $0 \le \tau_p \le 1$.
-The controller's privacy preferences are satisfied when $RDR_{min} / RDR_{max} \ge \tau_p$.
-In the above example, if the controller sets $\tau_p = 0.9$, their privacy preferences are satisfied when $\epsilon = 0.1$ since $\frac{10}{11} \ge 0.9$.
+\mypar{Key idea} When a controller computes a query by applying a DP mechanism with a specific $\epsilon$, observing the RDRs associated with the within-dataset individuals reveals the distribution of the individuals' disclosure risks.
+This enables the controller to formally express their privacy preference over the within-dataset individuals by specifying a \emph{preference function} $f: \mathbb{R}^k \rightarrow \mathbb{R}$ in terms of individuals' RDRs, \eg $f(RDR) = RDR_{min} / RDR_{max}$, and a \emph{threshold} $\tau \in \mathbb{R}$ over the output of $f(RDR)$, \eg a percentage $0 \le \tau_p \le 1$.
+The controller's privacy preference are satisfied when $f(RDR) \ge \tau$.
+In the above example, if the controller sets $\tau_p = 0.9$, their privacy preference are satisfied when $\epsilon = 0.1$ since $\frac{10}{11} \ge 0.9$.